Productivity2023-10-19

 Engineering leaders now need to know that putting trust in your developers than a workplace surveillance software will reap greater benefits in future.

-And that is why, developer experience, and engineering productivity have seemed to take a center stage in all executive conversations.
+And that is why, developer experience and engineering productivity have seemed to take a center stage in all executive conversations.
 Given the potential of DevEx in shortening time to market, and the role of developer productivity in adding another $3 trillion to the global GDP.

-Bossware is antithetical to measuring, and maximizing engineering efficiency.
+Bossware is antithetical to measuring and maximizing engineering efficiency.
 It measures people, rather than analyzing processes, and workflows, and that’s where it falls short of fulfilling its prophecy as a necessary-evil, or an “employee-friendly” tool.

 The best way forward is to empower your workforce to constantly invest in their own development.
 The change will be possible only when their current developmental silos are broken, and engineering frictions are taken care of.

-Engineering management platforms like Hatica are doing their bit in driving transformation, and inching them closer to engineering excellence with every passing day.
+Engineering management platforms like Hatica are doing their bit in driving transformation and inching them closer to engineering excellence with every passing day.

-Know how Hatica can empower your engineering team to be hyper-productive without over the top monitoring.
-Book a free demo here→
+Know how Hatica can empower your engineering team to be hyper-productive without over-the-top monitoring.
+Book a free demo here

 Subscribe to Hatica's blog